Donate today to help us protect endangered properties!

 Horse Branch Creek Trail

-The Revolving Fund helped secure a critical link for a future trail that will eventually connect the Morgan County School campus to Horse Branch Creek Trail.
-We assisted the landowner in this TDR project by protecting sixteen acres of greenspace along Horse Branch Creek with a conservation easement.
-The permanently protected land will then be donated to the City for the trail system.
+The Revolving Fund helped secure a critical link for a future trail that will eventually connect the Morgan County School campus to Horse Branch Creek Trail by funding a conservation easement to permanently protect the land and public access for the trail.

 WE THANK THE FOLLOWING DONORS FOR MAKING THIS PROGRAM A REALITY: